laravel/docs/upgrade.md

 #### Template Theme

-**Likelihood Of Impact: Low**
+**Likelihood Of Impact: Medium**

-If you have customized the default theme styles used for the email templates, you will need to re-publish and make your customizations again.
-The previous button colors have been renamed from 'blue', 'green', and 'red' to 'primary', 'success', and 'error' respectively.
+If you have customized the default theme styles used for Markdown mailable templates, you will need to re-publish and make your customizations again.
+The button color classes have been renamed from 'blue', 'green', and 'red' to 'primary', 'success', and 'error'.

 ### Routing